Four Month Sleep Regression: How Long Will This Last?

 That’s right, keep things dark.
 A dark environment is a signal our brains are hardwired to recognize as a sign that it’s time to sleep.

 Your 4 month old baby isn’t scared of the dark; she’s simply waking up in a new place, from a new way (remember, her body didn’t do all this just a couple of weeks ago!), and her fight and flight response kicked in.
-You’ll comfort her, she’ll learn it’s okay, and she’ll go back to sleep…but not if there’s light signaling that it’s time to wake up.
+You’ll comfort her, she’ll learn it’s okay, and she’ll go back to sleep.
+But!
+Falling asleep is much harder if there’s light signaling that it’s time to wake up.
+We like to make sleep as easy as possible for our babies.

 2. White Noise In The Room

-While this could be considered a sleep prop by some (and you know we here are Sleep Wise aren’t supporters of props!), it’s really more of a tool.
+While this could be considered a sleep prop by some, we view it as more of a tool.

 For our purposes, a prop is more of an external item that needs interaction.
 This is a noise in the background be it from a white noise machine, a fan, or other device that will help reduce baby’s awareness of sounds like the doorbell ringing, the dog barking, or a telemarketer calling.